NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

     .. note::

-       On a Windows machine you may see the following: :bash:`warning: LF will be replaced by CRLF.` The file will have its original line endings in your working directory`.
+       On a Windows machine you may see the following: :bash:`warning: LF will be replaced by CRLF.` The file will have its original line endings in your working directory.
        Do not worry too much about this warning.
 CR refers to "Carriage Return Line Feed" and LF refers to "Line Feed."
 Both are used to indicate line termination.
        In Windows both a Carriage Return and Line Feed are required to note the end of a line, but in Linux/UNIX only a Line Feed is required.
 Most text editors can account for line ending differences between opperating systems, but sometimes a conversion is necessary.
        To silence this warning you can type :bash:`git config --global core.autocrlf false` in the terminal.